Tanzu-Solutions-Engineering/tanzu-platform-workshop/lab-platform-engineer/01-full-lab.md

 #### Look at existing Availability Target pointing to our EKS overflow clusters
 - Access the Hub GUI: `Application Spaces > Availability Targets > type "workshop+ENTER" > Click on "View Details" in the workshop-overflow AT`.
 - See the list of clusters: these are all EKS clusters we have available in our project for extra compute for our Spaces.
-More on this later
 - On the top right click on `Actions > View YAML`.
 Scroll down to `spec.affinity.clusterAffinity`
 - Observe the matchingExpresion looking for clusters with a label `workshop-overflow`